 Restore healthy function of the veins of the anus and rectum

 This combination of essential oils can regenerate the delicate tissues of the anus and rectum.
-Mix peppermint, frankincense, marjoram, roman chamomile, rosemary and basil in equal amounts.
+Mix peppermint, frankincense, marjoram, roman chamomile, ginger and sweet orange in equal amounts.
 Blend the resultant mix in a little amount of coconut oil.
 Apply on the concerned areas as needed.

 Relieve stress and rejuvenate tense muscles

-This calming blend is the blend of essential oils of rosemary, basil, roman chamomile, marjoram, cilantro, peppermint and wintergreen.
+This calming blend is the blend of essential oils of ginger, sweet orange, roman chamomile, marjoram, cilantro, peppermint and eucalyptus.
 Rub your shoulders, neck and lower back with this blend for a refreshing and relaxing effect.

 Other Essential Oils Recipes For A Less Problematic Pregnancy